ryanbcommits/shopping-list-app/README.md

 **Method:** Code first and attempt to accomplish my goal without AI.
 If I run into a roadblock where I would typically have used Google or Stack Overflow, I am using Claude to help me work through the problem.
 The overall purpose of this exercise is to leverage AI to speed up my learning, not to use it as a shortcut.

+**How I Use AI:**
+- As a tutor to explain concepts I don't understand
+- To debug error messages when stuck
+- To learn best practices and security improvements
+- To understand differences between similar methods (like setDoc vs addDoc)

+**What's My Own Work:**
+- All initial code attempts and logic
+- Project structure and design decisions
+- Problem-solving approach
+- Implementation of learned concepts

 ## Development Notes

 Some Firebase authentication logic was developed with assistance from Claude AI.